 Hypothyroidism, Congenital

-Primary thyroid failure present at birth
+Abnormal thyroid function present at birth

-- Increasing incidence worldwide- Due to stricter newborn screening thresholds, changing demographics
+- Increasing incidence worldwide due to stricter newborn screening thresholds, changing demographics

-- Overall incidence: about 1 in 2,000 births
+- Overall incidence of primary congenital hypothyroidism: about 1 in 2,000 births

 - Severe congenital hypothyroidism: 1 in 3,000 to 4,000 births

-- Male-to-female ratio is 1:2 to 1:3 among severe cases but 1:1 among mild cases.
+- Male-to-female ratio is 1:2 to 1:3 among severe cases and 1:1 among mild cases.

 - 70% dysgenesis; 30% dyshormonogenesis

-- Ectopy—failure to descend to normal position
+- Ectopy—failure of gland to descend to normal position

 - Abnormally formed (e.g., hypoplastic) thyroid